philmcnamara/Data-Structures/README.md

 ### Stack

-Implementation is a singly-linked list with sentinel node "top"
+Implementation: singly-linked list with sentinel node "top"

-Methods:
+**Methods:**

 - Push - Adds a new data element to the top of the stack
 - Pop - Removes and returns the top element from the stack